fakundo/preact-transitioning/README.md

 Exposes Preact components for easily implementing basic CSS animations and transitions.

-Lightweight, fast and has no dependencies.
+Lightweight and fast implementation.
 Inspired by [`react-transition-group`](https://reactcommunity.org/react-transition-group/) and has almost the same API.
 Take a look how it works.

 ## Installation